Newcastle upon Tyne: Religious sites

-Newcastle has three cathedrals, the Anglican St Nicholas‘, with its elegant lantern tower of 1474, the Roman Catholic St Mary's designed by Augustus Welby Pugin and the Coptic Orthodox Cathedral in Fenham.
+Newcastle has three cathedrals, the Anglican St Nicholas', with its elegant lantern tower of 1474, the Roman Catholic St Mary's designed by Augustus Welby Pugin and the Coptic Orthodox Cathedral in Fenham.
 All three cathedrals began their lives as parish churches.
 St Mary's became a cathedral in 1850 and St Nicholas' in 1882.
-Another prominent church in the city centre is the Church of St Thomas the Martyr which is the only parish church in the Church of England without a parish and which is not a peculiar.
+Another prominent church in the city centre is the Church of St Thomas the Martyr which is unique as the only Church of England church without a parish and which is not a peculiar.

 One of the largest evangelical Anglican churches in the UK is Jesmond Parish Church, situated a little to the north of the city centre.

 Newcastle is home to the only Baháʼí Centre in North East England; the centre has served the local Baháʼí community for over 25 years and is located close to the Civic Centre in Jesmond.

 Newcastle was a prominent centre of the Plymouth Brethren movement up to the 1950s, and some small congregations still function.
 Among these are at the Hall, Denmark Street and Gospel Hall, St Lawrence.

 The Parish Church of St Andrew is traditionally recognised as 'the oldest church in this town'.
 The present building was begun in the 12th Century and the last addition to it, apart from the vestries, was the main porch in 1726.
 It is quite possible that there was an earlier church here dating from Saxon times.
 This older church would have been one of several churches along the River Tyne dedicated to St Andrew, including the Priory church at Hexham.
 The building contains more old stonework than any other church in Newcastle.
 It is surrounded by the last of the ancient churchyards to retain its original character.
 Many key names associated with Newcastle's history worshipped and were buried here.
 The church tower received a battering during the Siege of Newcastle by the Scots who finally breached the Town Wall and forced surrender.
 Three of the cannonballs remain on site as testament to the siege.